In Search of a Voice by Dr Helen Street

 This list not only embraces the need to nurture creativity in young people, it embraces education as a vital opportunity to help students find and develop their own voice in the world.

 Helen StreetDr Helen Street originated Positive Schools with co-chair Neil Porter.
-Helen is a social psychologist and educator who regularly presents ideas and strategies for positive education in schools, in articles, in the media and at conferences Australia wide.
+Helen has an extensive background in social Psychology and education who regularly presents ideas and strategies for positive education in schools, in articles, in the media and at conferences Australia wide.
 Contact Helen through Positive Schools at info@positiveschools.com.au